Crochet Easter Bunny Garland: Free Bunting Pattern

 Final Steps

-After you’ve finished making your bunting panels, I highly recommend blocking them.
-This will prevent the individual crochet panels from curling up around the edges and give each panel a finished look.
 To block my panels, I sprayed them with water, then pinned them to a foam board until they were completely dry.
-Then I made little pom-poms with my white yarn and attached them to each bunny’s backside.
+Next, I made little pom-poms with my white yarn and attached them to each bunny’s backside.
 This video By GiddyUp Workshop gives a great tutorial on making small pom-poms.

-I hope you’ve enjoyed making your own crochet Easter bunny bunting!
+I hope you’ve enjoyed this free crochet Easter bunny garland pattern!
 I know it’ll get lots of compliments at Easter and will make you smile for years to come.
-And if you’re looking for more free patterns, head here and take a peek.

-© 2024 Crochet to Play
+© 2026 Crochet to Play

 All rights reserved.
 Designed and written by Jennifer Percival.
 This pattern is property of Crochet to Play.
 The written pattern and images are for personal use only.
 Please do not redistribute, transfer, or sell the pattern or images, in part or in whole.
 Thank you.